jbienz/ReGlass/docs/index.md

 <img src="Images/FaceNoBlur.png">

-This again is *very* difficult for HoloPlay Studio.
+This again is *very* difficult for Holoplay and Refract.
 The sharp contrast between things that are close and things that are far causes tearing in the image.
 This tearing is especially visible when you view the scene from the sides.
 Blurring the depth map "rounds off" these sharp edges and creates a smooth transition from close to far.

 <img src="Images/FaceBlur.png">